Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human

 \subsection{Analysis of Inverse Reinforcement Learning Results}

-The training progression of the Maximum Entropy Inverse Reinforcement Learning (ME-IRL) model is depicted in Figure~\ref{fig:IRL_Result}.
-Figure~\ref{fig:IRL_Result} (a) illustrates the iterative process that shows the average feature discrepancy between the reward function policy learned under yield and priority decisions and human drivers, as well as the change in the average log likelihood value of the human expert demonstration trajectory.
+The Maximum Entropy IRL model's training progression is shown in Fig.~\ref{fig:IRL_Result}.
+Panel (a) of the figure demonstrates the iterative process, highlighting the average feature discrepancy and the change in average log likelihood value of the human expert demonstration trajectory under yield and priority decisions.
 These correspond to the gradient $\nabla_\theta\mathcal{J}\left(\theta\right)$ and the optimization target function $\mathcal{J}\left(\theta\right)$.
-The changing curves in the figure indicate that the average log likelihood value of the human expert demonstration trajectory steadily increases with the number of iterations under different decision trajectories, eventually reaching convergence.
+The figure shows a steady increase in the average log likelihood value, indicating convergence over iterations for different decision trajectories.

-We employ the Average Human Trajectory Similarity to gauge the closeness of the trajectory planning results to the human driving trajectory.
-We define the Average Human Trajectory Similarity (denoted as AHL) as the average final displacement error of the n trajectories with the highest selection probability in the generated trajectory distribution:
+We assess the trajectory planning's closeness to human driving using Average Human Trajectory Similarity (AHL).
+AHL is defined as the average final displacement error of the n highest probability trajectories in the generated distribution:

-where $\hat{\zeta}_i(T)$ $(i=1,2,...,n)$ are the trajectories with the highest selection probability in the generated trajectory distribution, and $\zeta(T)$ is the real trajectory of human drivers.
-The curves in Figure~\ref{fig:IRL_Result} (b) respectively represent the accuracy of ME-IRL under the preceding and yielding decisions.
-The trajectory planning results of the priority and yield decisions have average errors of only 0.39m and 0.26m respectively when compared to the actual human trajectories, thus substantiating the effectiveness of our method.
+Here, $\hat{\zeta}_i(T)$ are the top n trajectories in the generated distribution, and $\zeta(T)$ is the actual human driver trajectory.
+Fig.~\ref{fig:IRL_Result} (b) depicts the ME-IRL accuracy for both preceding and yielding decisions.
+The priority and yield decision trajectories exhibit average errors of only 0.39m and 0.26m, respectively, compared to actual human trajectories, validating the efficacy of our method.